vkolgi/tuneup_js/README.md

 to handle `#import` statements properly.
 If you pass `-p`, the script will create a temp file, resolve any imports and inline the referenced files (only once).

+## Selecting tests ##

+If you don't want to run your whole test suite, you can selectively run tests by specifying the argument `-r TEST`.
+Whatever you pass for `TEST` will be used as regex to match any `title` of your tests.

 ## XML reports ##